CAD KNOWLEDGE BASE – ALL ABOUT CAD

 3D Slash is regarded as the easiest 3D CAD software on the market as it lets you create models using a simple building block concept.
 This CAD program seems to have been inspired by Minecraft video game that entails placing and breaking blocks.

-When you hear of 3D modeling, the chances are that you think it is a challenging course to learn, probably close to rocket science.
+When you hear of 3D modelling, the chances are that you think it is a challenging course to learn, probably close to rocket science.
 Well, this could be true, but not until you clap your eyes on the 3D Slash software which is a fun and easy to use CAD software that provides usable results after just a few hours of use.

 For a novice, using this software is quite easy, especially if you follow the instructions given on the 3D Slash website.
-However, if you are a pro in 3D modeling you will probably miss some of the standard features like extrusion, revolution, sweeps, patterns, and text editing & formatting, which are found in other CAD software such as Blender, and SketchUp.
+However, if you are a pro in 3D modelling you will probably miss some of the standard features like extrusion, revolution, sweeps, patterns, and text editing & formatting, which are found in other CAD software such as Blender, and SketchUp.

 This is a free open source 2D CAD application that enables you to create technical drawings such as mechanical parts, plans for structures and buildings or diagrams, and schematics.
 With an intuitive interface, QCAD is powerful and easy to use 2D CAD software that suits everyone as you do not need to have had previous knowledge working with CAD software.
 QCAD also provides precision CAD conversions for Commercial and residential projects.